 - MA by Research, MLitt, DThM, Integrated PhD, PhD, each with a clear focus in Catholic Studies / Catholic Theology.

-The ICE Louis Lafosse Bi-centenary PhD award is open only to full-time candidates.
+The ICE Louis Lafosse Bi-centenary PhD Scholarship is open only to full-time candidates.

 All other programmes and bursaries are open to both full-time and part-time candidates.